Boxenite/Project-Files/MVP.md

 * is valuable enough to individual developers to adopt it into their workflow
 * A-ha moment - your development server is hooked up to a development database... that already has data in it! cloning also replicates the development db or allows you to connect to one development db shared by all clones

+## Old Copy

+Vagrant, Docker, etc. - they all are fantastic tools but lack a simple experience that impacts enterprise users and individual engineers.
+We are going to backdoor this product into every enterprise because it will be THE way engineers start, collaborate and work on their projects.